Speaker Adaptation for End-To-End Speech Recognition Systems in Noisy Environments: Abstract

 \section{Abstract}

-We analyze the impact of speaker adaptation in end-to-end architectures based on transformers and wav2vec 2.0 under different noise conditions.
-We demonstrate that the proven method of concatenating speaker vectors to the acoustic features and supplying them as an auxiliary model input remains a viable option to increase the robustness of end-to-end architectures.
-By including speaker embeddings obtained from x-vector and ECAPA-TDNN models, we achieve relative word error rate improvements of up to 9.6\% on LibriSpeech and up to 14.5\% on Switchboard.
-The effect on transformer-based architectures is approximately inversely proportional to the signal-to-noise ratio (SNR) and is strongest in heavily noised environments ($SNR=0$).
-The most substantial benefit of speaker adaption in systems based on wav2vec 2.0 can be achieved under moderate noise conditions ($SNR\geq18$).
-We also find that x-vectors tend to yield larger improvements than ECAPA-TDNN embeddings.
+We analyze the impact of speaker adaptation in end-to-end automatic speech recognition models based on transformers and wav2vec 2.0 under different noise conditions.
+By including speaker embeddings obtained from x-vector and ECAPA-TDNN systems, as well as i-vectors, we achieve relative word error rate improvements of up to 16.3\% on LibriSpeech and up to 14.5\% on Switchboard.
+We show that the proven method of concatenating speaker vectors to the acoustic features and supplying them as auxiliary model inputs remains a viable option to increase the robustness of end-to-end architectures.
+The effect on transformer models is stronger, when more noise is added to the input speech.
+The most substantial benefits for systems based on wav2vec 2.0 are achieved under moderate or no noise conditions.
+Both x-vectors and ECAPA-TDNN embeddings outperform i-vectors as speaker representations.
+The optimal embedding size depends on the dataset and also varies with the noise condition.